SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 Pima, I realized.
 Or maybe Maricopa.
 Enemies.
 Working with the Army as scouts.

 There were four of them, maybe five.
-They carried rifles—Army rifles.
+They carried rifles, Army rifles.
 Wore cloth headbands and pieces of Army gear mixed with their own clothing.
 And behind them, emerging from the darkness, I saw white soldiers.
 A few of them.

 My uncle was already awake, already on his feet.
 His hand moved toward his knife.

-One of the scouts said something sharp in a language I didn't fully understand—some Pima mixed with Spanish.
+One of the scouts said something sharp in a language I didn't fully understand, some Pima mixed with Spanish.
 A warning.

 My uncle didn't stop.